BeGie95/frontend-schibsted/NOTES.md

 CSS: I added simply css file with rwd layout styles done via CSS GRID

 JS: To not overcomplicate things and keep bundle size small I built small mvc with only javascript, not with react etc.
-I preferred function compositions without classes and this/new fatigue.
+I preferred function/object composition without classes and this/new fatigue.
 My modules are factory functions with private members and frozen return value to add a bit immutability.
-Code is relative easy to test: I use async/await syntax, array fp methods like map/filter/reduce.
+Code is relative easy to test: I used async/await syntax, array fp methods like map/filter/reduce etc.

 # AUDITS